 Step 2: Roast

 Now you need to let those bad boys cool down so you don’t burn your fingers.
-You should probably slide that sheet onto a cooling rack (I didn’t because I’m bad) and let the pumpkins cool for an hour.
+You should probably slide that sheet onto a cooling rack (I didn’t because I’m bad) and let the pumpkins cool for an hour or so.

 When they’re cool, use a spoon to scoop out the flesh.
 The spoon will just slide along the inside of the skin, almost like you’re scooping out butter!